-I recommend that you park in the lot on the U.S. side and walk over.
-Most people do.
-Entering Mexico is effortless.
-No one checks your ID or inquires about what you are bringing in.
-Just stroll across and voila’ you are in another country.
+We recommend you park in the lot on the U.S. side and walk over as it eliminates possible complications of getting your car back into the United States.
+Still, entering Mexico is virtually effortless for American and Canadian citizens—no one checks your ID or inquires about what you are bringing in.
+Just stroll across and voila’ you are in another country!

 There are restrooms just across the border.
 Others are in the restaurants and are, in general, reserved for restaurant patrons.
 The restroom at the El Paraiso restaurant in the courtyard was exceptionally clean.

-I recommend talking to others before you decide to take the plunge and make a dental appointment, buy glasses or see a doctor.
-The variety of medical offices is mind-boggling.
-Friends have come back very satisfied with their dental work and extremely satisfied with the prices and the quality of the care.
-One friend said that most of the dentists are U.S. trained.
-The thousands that cross the border weekly for prescriptions and medical/dental care tell the story.
-This is very much a word of mouth system.
-While there will be scrub-clad staff outside of dental offices inviting you in for an exam, it is best to check with friends or those who frequently use the services for recommendations before considering a procedure in Algodones.
+We recommend talking to others before you decide to take the plunge and make a dental appointment, buy glasses, or see a doctor as this is very much a word-of-mouth system—while there will be scrub-clad staff outside of dental offices inviting you in for an exam, it is best to check with friends or those who frequently use the services for recommendations before considering a procedure in Algodones.

 Interested in vices?
-There are some large liquor stores (they are purple) with a great supply of bargain liquors, chewing tobacco and cigarettes.
-Be sure and check on the limits before you load up.
-While in one of the stores, I noticed that they accepted cash and checks with ID but charged a fee for debit or credit cards.
+There are some large liquor stores (they are purple) with a great supply of bargain liquors, chewing tobacco, and cigarettes, but be sure and check on the limits of border crossing before you load up.

 Documents for Tourist Travel Across the Mexican Border

 As of June 1, 2009, passports and passport cards are the only form of identification that is accepted at the U.S. to Mexico border crossing, but passport cards only allow for travel by ground transportation, so if you're planning to fly to Mexico and travel up to Algodones, you'll need to have a full passport.